 NYC Air Rights & Air Rights Transfers(Last Updated On: March 1, 2019)

-When people say Air Rights they usually mean development rights.
-Development Rights or Air rights are the legal right to build on a property in accordance with zoning laws.
+When people say Air Rights, they usually mean development rights.
+Development rights or air rights are the legal rights to build on a property in accordance with zoning laws.
 The right to build or develop are based on calculations and formulas provided in local zoning codes.
 The available air rights on a property is the unused potential development rights for the given property.
 These can be used on the property or sold to adjacent properties.

 What are air rights?